What you'll learn

 During each week of this course, chefs reveal the secrets behind some of their most famous culinary creations — often right in their own restaurants.
 Inspired by such cooking mastery, the Harvard team will then explain the science behind the recipe.

-- Diffusion, revealed by the phenomenon of spherification, the culinary technique pioneered by Ferran Adrià.
+Topics will include: how molecules influence flavor; the role of heat in cooking; diffusion, revealed by the phenomenon of spherification, the culinary technique pioneered by Ferran Adrià.

 You will also have the opportunity to become an experimental scientist in your very own laboratory — your kitchen.
 By following along with the engaging recipe of the week, taking precise measurements, and making skillful observations, you will learn to think like both a cook and a scientist.
 The lab is certainly one of the most unique components of this course — After all, in what other science course can you eat your experiments?